d12frosted/elpa-mirror/melpa/eacl-readme.txt

 List of commands,

-`eacl-complete-line' completes single line.
+`eacl-complete-line' completes single line by grepping the project root.
-Line candidates are extracted in project root.
+Line candidates are extracted from the files in the project root.
 "C-u M-x eacl-complete-line" completes single line from deleted code if current project is tracked by Git.

 `eacl-complete-multiline' completes multiline code or html tag.

+`eacl-complete-line-from-buffer' completes single line by searching text in the buffers.
+Set `eacl-ignore-buffers' and `eacl-include-buffers' to specify ignored&included buffers.

+`eacl-complete-line-from-buffer-or-project' completes one line by grepping the project root when editing a physical file.
+Or else, it completes one line by search all buffers.

 Modify `grep-find-ignored-directories' and `grep-find-ignored-files' to setup directories and files grep should ignore: